pure99 Preparative Chromatography

 We have created the premier chromatography machine and method for high performance cannabinoid separations from hemp extract and the best CBD chromatography machine for separation of cannabinoids for engineered and tailored formulations.

 - Built in solvent recovery system enables solvent recycling on board.

 - Fully automated chromatography methods enable stack injections for higher throughput.

 - 21 CFR Part 11 data integrity compliance.

-- High selectivity for separation of THC and CBD.
+- High selectivity for separation of cannabinoids.

 - Stable stationary phases that are low-cost.

 - Full on chromatography training at our demo facility and on site.

 - GMP compliant and engineering standard compliant including C1D2 compliant, Atex II compliant, PED, ASME VII DIV II.